NeverEatBreakfast-V2/Delta-Math-Answer-Grabber/README.md

 PVMS: 200+

 # What is Never Eat Breakfast?
 Never eat breakfast is a club that Orginated in CMS, Rayla Kopecky, the founder of Never Eat Breakfast club.
-To help students find answers in Deltamath and tutor kids on coding
+To help students find answers in Deltamath and tutor kids on coding.
+Members go by a codename or nickname.

+# Current Admins/Leaders/Mods.

+# Leaders:
+Rayla Kopecky

+# Admins:
+Akkanee
+Nuh Uh (<-- Litterially the Name)
+Slobagan

+# Moderators:
+Great Dude
+Eggman99
+HN